-THIS IS YOUR ULTIMATE SIQUIJOR TRAVEL GUIDE.
 How many times have I been to Siquijor?
 Does it even matter?
 Doesn’t really.
 Revisiting places allows the traveler to see a different side of the place.
 When I’m brokenhearted or when I don’t know what’s going on in my already chaotic life, I packed my bag in the wee hours of the morning, headed to South Bus Terminal, and just ride a bus down south without really knowing where I’m heading to until I reach the tail of Cebu.
 Then Siquijor would pop in my head.
+This guide details many of Siquijor tourist spots.

 This is your Siquijor Travel Guide that covers all the essential information you need before heading to the third smallest island province in the Philippines.